 Students will pay for housing upon arrival in Spain.

-Students must have a minimum 2.75 GPA and at least 2 years of college-level Spanish (for semester and academic year programs).
-Students must complete the Global Learning application before being nominated to the University of Vigo.
+Students must have a minimum 3.0 GPA and at least 2 years of college-level Spanish (for a semester and academic year programs).
+Students must complete the Study Abroad application before being nominated to the University of Vigo.
 Students will work in conjunction with overseas staff to coordinate their arrival in Spain, course registration, and housing.

 This program is offered on a semester, academic year, and summer basis.